multitudes/oldmultitudes.github.io/_posts/2018-03-23-For- Developers-in-a-hurry.md

 ## step 10
 keep the draft of the post in the same folder, just add unpublished to the header above as follows:

+{% highlight yml %}
 published: false
+{% endhighlight %}
 The post will be unvisible until change to published.

-ps extra point

-How to do a pull request.
+## How to do a pull request.
+We found some bugs and some outdated code.
+We will do a pull request.
 Go to the repository.
 In thia example I will go to the Hyde[Hyde](https://github.com/poole/hyde) theme On the top right I will click on fork to save a copy in my repository.
-I will start by copying the link on my clipboard an will open my terminal to download it locally. git clone https://github.com/multitudes/hyde.git
+I will start by copying the link on my clipboard an will open my terminal to download it locally.

+{% highlight bash %}

+git clone https://github.com/multitudes/hyde.git

-cd hyde/
+cd hyde/            # I am going to the downloaded folder

-ls
+ls                  # list all files

-open _config.yml
+open _config.yml    # open the config file in my editor

+{% endhighlight %}

-I remove the line: relative_permalinks: true
+I remove the line: "relative_permalinks: true"
 This setting is deprecated as has been removed from the latest version of Jekyll.

 It would give me an error message if I keep it.

-I do git status
-add to the staging directory
-git add _config.yml
-git commit -m "line removed: 'relative_permalinks: true'.
-This setting is deprecated"

-then
+I will now push the change to my copy of Hyde which had been forked.
-origin is the place where the code originates from, so it is the remote repository on github, my fork copy. then I specify master which is the branch.
+The "origin" is the place where the code originates from, so it is the remote repository on github, my fork copy. then I specify master which is the branch.
 In this case it was expressely requested from the source to submit pull requests to master..
+{% highlight bash %}

 git push origin master

+{% endhighlight %}
-go back to our fork.. go back to the original page. click new pull request click on compare across forks need to select my repo and then click on pull request button.
+We go back to the GitHub website.
+Click new pull request
+Click on compare across forks
+Need to select my repo and then click on pull request button.
 Now it is up to the developer to reply or accept our changes and merge the two repos.
-I can see on his page that I am not the only one who asked for changes and the requests are mostly unanswered.
+I can see on his page that I am not the only one who asked for changes and the requests are mostly unanswered!
 Anyway it is good practice!

 I hope you enjoy this tutorial.
 Please see how to create a bash script to push your commits to github if you want to optimize your workflow.